-Policy DFE
+Policy DFE, DHB

 Contract employees.
 Contract employees may resign their position without penalty at the end of any school year if written notice is received at least 45 days before the first day of instruction of the following school year.
-A written notice of resignation should be submitted to the superintendent.
+A written notice of resignation should be submitted to the superintendent or other persons designated by the board of trustees, which includes to the human resource office.
+Supervisors who have not been designated by the board to accept resignations shall instruct the employee to submit the resignation to the superintendent, or other person designated by board action. to the human resource office.

 Contract employees may resign at any other time only with the approval of the superintendent or the board of trustees.
 Resignation without consent may result in disciplinary action by the State Board for Educator Certification (SBEC).

-The principal is required to notify the superintendent of an educator's resignation following an alleged incident of misconduct for any of the acts listed in Reports to Texas Education Agency.
-The superintendent will notify SBEC when an employee resigns and reasonable evidence exists to indicate that the employee has engaged in of the same act.
+The principal is required to notify the superintendent of an educator's resignation within 7 business days following an alleged incident of misconduct for any of the acts listed in Reports to Texas Education Agency.
+The superintendent will notify SBEC when an employee resigns and reasonable evidence exists to indicate that the employee has engaged in such misconduct.

 Non-contract employees.
 Non-contract employees may resign their positions at any time.
-A written notice of resignation should be submitted to their immediate supervisor at least two weeks prior to the effective date.
+A written notice of resignation should be submitted to the human resource office at least two weeks prior to the effective date.
 Employees are encouraged to include the reasons for leaving in the letter of resignation but are not required to do so.

 The principal is required to notify the superintendent of a noncertified employee's resignation or termination within seven business days following an alleged incident of misconduct of abuse of a student, or was involved in a romantic relationship with a solicited or engaged in sexual conduct with a student or minor.
-The superintendent will notify TEA within seven business days of receiving a report from a principal, or knew about an employee's resignation or termination following an alleged incident of misconduct described above.
+The superintendent will notify TEA within seven business days of receiving a report from a principal or knew about an employee's resignation or termination following an alleged incident of misconduct described above.